Strong Stability of Sampled-data Riesz-spectral Systems: Preservation of boundedness

 Since the finite-dimensional unstable part $A^+$ is invertible, it follows that $X^+ = \ran (A^+)$.
 Thus, $X = \overline{\ran (A)}$, which implies that $0$ belongs to the continuous spectrum of $A$. } \end{remark}

-The following theorem provides a necessary and sufficient condition for a discrete semigroup on a Hilbert space to be power bounded. \begin{theorem}[Theorem~II.1.12 of \cite{Eisner2010}] Let $T \in \mathcal{L}(X)$ on a Hilbert space $X$ be such that $\mathbb{E}_1 \subset \rho(T)$.
-The discrete semigroup $(T^k)_{k \in \mathbb{N}}$ is power bounded if and only if for every $x,y \in X$,
+A characterization of uniformly bounded semigroups on Hilbert spaces has been obtained in \cite{Gomilko1999, Shi2000}.
+The following theorem is its discrete analogue and provides a necessary and sufficient condition for a discrete semigroup on a Hilbert space to be power bounded. \begin{theorem}[Theorem~II.1.12 of \cite{Eisner2010}] Let $X$ be a Hilbert space and $\Delta \in \mathcal{L}(X)$ satisfy $\mathbb{E}_1 \subset \rho(\Delta)$.
+The discrete semigroup $(\Delta^k)_{k \in \mathbb{N}}$ is power bounded if and only if for every $x,y \in X$,

 \end{theorem}